nadamedhat27/Full-Stack/Front-End/CSS/Readme.md

    Comments are written like:

     ```css
-    // Comments
-    ```
-    this is for the one-line comments, but if you want to write a comment containing multiple lines then:

-    ```css
     /*
       multi-line comment
       another comment
     */
     ```
-    We write Comments when we write code that isn't completely clear or new to this language, Comments helps you and your teammates to understand your code very well.
+    this is for the one-line comments and multiple-lines comments, We write Comments when we write code that isn't completely clear or new to this language, Comments helps you and your teammates to understand your code very well.

 ----------------------------------------------------------------